chibuezedev/Serverless-Todo-App/README.md

 5. Once the deployment is complete, you will receive an API endpoint URL.
 You can use this URL to interact with the application.

-## Usage

-The serverless application provides the following functionalities:

-1. **Endpoint 1**: This endpoint allows you to perform action 1.
-Usage: `HTTP_METHOD /api/endpoint-1`.

-2. **Endpoint 2**: This endpoint allows you to perform action 2.
-Usage: `HTTP_METHOD /api/endpoint-2`.

-3. **Endpoint 3**: This endpoint allows you to perform action 3.
-Usage: `HTTP_METHOD /api/endpoint-3`.

 Feel free to explore and customize the application according to your needs.